 The Kingswood House sports department provides our pupils with an environment in which they are able to develop their sporting skills across a vast and intriguing curriculum.
 Our “sport for all” approach enables children of all ages and abilities to achieve sporting success in a variety of different sports.

-The four sports coached are football, rugby, hockey and cricket with regular competitive fixtures against other local schools enabling the students to transfer the skills that they learn into a match environment.
-There are also weekly after school coaching sessions for those who want more sporting practice.
+The sports coached are football, rugby, hockey, netball and cricket with regular competitive fixtures against other local schools enabling the students to transfer the skills that they learn into a match environment.
+After-school practice sessions allow pupils extra time to develop their skills alongside their fitness generally; these are open to every child in the school and there is no need to sign up, pupils can simply turn up and play.
+There are also separate extra-curricular clubs offering, for example, tennis, fencing and judo.

 We boast a sports department containing numerous qualified coaches over a wide range of sports.
 This enables us to excel in every area of our high quality curriculum.

-We will be hosting our Home fixtures throughout the Autumn & Spring Terms for Football and Rugby at Parsons Mead venue, and during the Summer Term at the Pavilion, main ground, Ashtead Cricket Club.
+We will be hosting our Home fixtures throughout the Autumn & Spring Terms for Football and Rugby at Parsons Mead Sports Ground (Ashtead KT21 2PE) for pupils in Years 3-6 and at Glyn School Sports Pavilion (Ewell KT17 3DS) for pupils in Years 7-11.
+During the Summer Term we use the Pavilion, main ground, Ashtead Cricket Club.

 Curriculum Taught Activities